Jet004/appoint-me/README.md

     - implement auth checking and limiting routes/functionality
     - Implement middleware to check for logged in status and redirect to appropriate resource

-    - check that token refresh working as expected
     - May need to set check - if serviceworker says user is offline then allow them to continue with logged in status as they can only access already downloaded data.
 Normal checks apply if online. - Check with Shaun about possible security concerns with this approach

-- profile page
-    - Finish display of appointment - CHECK THAT THIS IS WORKING AS INTENDED!

 - SERVICEWORKERS